micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication.md

 This repository is licensed under the MIT License.

 ## Contact
-chibueze.k.muoneke@gmail.com, nyajuaya.j.a@gmail.com
+chibueze.k.muoneke@gmail.com, michelaagostini73@gmail.com, nyajuaya.j.a@gmail.com

 ## Acknowledgments
 This project is part of the **Agentic AI Developer Certification**  course offered by the [Ready Tensor](https://www.readytensor.ai).
 We appreciate the contributions of the original developers in providing the sample Ready Tensor dataset, the guidelines /documentation and RAG framework.
 Their work has been valuable in building an effective and scalable solution for AI-powered    documentation retrieval.
+The LLM-RAG Ready Tensor Publication Explorer